Introduction to Web Services Testing

 - It can support cross-platform.

-- It is available outside the network, thus allows faster loading and processing information.
+- It is available outside the network, thus allows faster loading and processing of information.

 - Continuous improvement on the client-side to provide accurate and better quality.